visitscotland/digital-documents/OPEN_SOURCE_PROCESS.md

 ## Types of Issues

 ### Bugs
 Can you replicate the bug?
 If so, verify the same result with a colleague and ask the test team to assist if it's a specific device bug.
-If not, ask the submitter for more detail and use a service such as https://www.whatsmybrowser.org/ to gather more information
+If not, ask the submitter for more detail and use a service such as https://www.whatsmybrowser.org/ to gather more information.

 ### Documentation
-Documentation changes are ususally made if there is a lack of clarity or important information in the README or additional docs.
+Documentation changes are usually made if there is a lack of clarity or important information in the README or additional docs.
 Use common sense to action the change yourself if you can.

 ### Duplicate
 An issue might be a duplicate, they should be tagged as such and escalated with the development teams.